awsdocs/amazon-kinesis-data-streams-developer-guide/doc_source/shared-throughput-kcl-consumers.md

 **Important**
  Your account is charged for the costs associated with the DynamoDB table, in addition to the costs associated with Kinesis Data Streams itself\.

 Each row in the lease table represents a shard that is being processed by the workers of your consumer application\.
-The hash key for the lease table is **leaseKey**, which is the shard ID\.
+If your KCL consumer application processes only one data stream, then `leaseKey` which is the hash key for the lease table is the shard ID\.
+If you are [Processing Multiple Data Streams with the same KCL 2\.x for Java Consumer Application](#shared-throughput-kcl-multistream), then the structure of the leaseKey looks like this: `account-id:StreamName:streamCreationTimestamp:ShardId`\.
+For example, `111111111:multiStreamTest-1:12345:shardId-000000000336`\.

 In addition to the shard ID, each row also includes the following data:
 + **checkpoint:** The most recent checkpoint sequence number for the shard\.
 This value is unique across all shards in the data stream\.